dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/upgrade-instruction.md

 ### Update Video Streaming Decoding Code

 `CImageSourceAdapter` is added to replace the `FrameDecodeingParameters` and the previous video methods.
-You should implement CImageSourceAdapter to transfer the image data from camera or video file to the buffer.
-The following steps shows the basic usage of decoding video frames:

-`CImageSourceAdapter` is added to replace the `FrameDecodeingParameters` and the previous video methods.
 You should implement `CImageSourceAdapter` to transfer image data from camera or video file to buffer.
 The following code snippet demonstrate basic usage of decoding video frames:

 ```cpp